 I'll take it, because there is no 'late' sleeping on the dark side of the moon.
 There is no sunshine day for your mom to complain you're wasting.
 There are just stars, and those B-list actors starring the Z-list square in the face with stout discombobulation.
 See how they doze on lounge chairs in their aluminum siding-walled space ship!
 See how they doze amidst the columns and splendor of the secret cat lair!
 Shhhh!
 They waken and overhear a conversation.
 Shhhh...
-The two alpha human males fight over Helen... if you can call it fighting.
+The two alpha human males fight over Helen... if you can call it fighting, aside from a few climactic fists.
 Shhh!
 I just saw something new - this zillionth viewing - the giant spider has a huge horn on its head!!
 You can see numerous eyes too.
-It's things like that.
-Things like Marie Windsor's screaming and the complete breakdown on the fronts with two dudes trying to get with Helen and the whole company falling apart as a result!
-That's why semen and women don't mix sir.
-A woman on ship's bad luck.
-But we needed a shit classic like CWOTM to show us the way.

 Helen, wakes up screaming!